Equivariant Structure on Smash Powers: Topological Model Categories

-In this subsection we have to discuss two different categories of topological spaces.
-We distinguish between the category $\catU$ of compactly generated weak Hausdorff spaces, and the category $\catT$ of such spaces with a distinguished basepoint.
-Alternatively one can think of $\catT$ as the under-category $* \rightarrow \catU$ for $*$ any one-point object in $\catU$.\\ Let $I$ denote the unit interval in $\catU$, as usual it comes equipped with the two inclusions of the endpoints.
-For any category $\catC$ enriched and tensored over $\catU$, we can then form \emph{homotopies in $\catC_0$} in terms of the tensor with $I$: Analogously for $\catC$ enriched over $\catT$, we can add a disjoint basepoints and use the tensor with $I_+$ to define \emph{(based) homotopies}.\\ There are two classical model structures on $\catU$ that are important for us, the Str\o m- or $h$-model structure and the Quillen- or $q$-model structure.
-Especially the cofibrations of the former have very favorable properties, the defining one being the homotopy extension property: \begin{dfn} Let $\catC$ be enriched and tensored over $\catU$.
-A map $i:A\rightarrow X$ in $\catC_0$ is a \emph{free $h$-cofibration} if it satisfies the \emph{free homotopy extension property}.
-That is, for every map $f\colon{}X\rightarrow Y$ and homotopy $h:I \otimes A \rightarrow Y$ such that $h_0=f \circ i$, there is a homotopy $H:I \otimes X \rightarrow Y$ such that $H_0 =f$ and $H\circ(i\otimes\id)=h$. \end{dfn} The universal test case for this property is the mapping cylinder $Y=Mi=X\cup_i(I \otimes A)$, with the obvious $f$ and $h$.
+A map $i:A\rightarrow X$ in $\catC_0$ is a \emph{\hur cofibration } if it satisfies the \emph{free homotopy extension property}.
+That is, for every map $f\colon{}X\rightarrow Y$ and homotopy $h:I \otimes A \rightarrow Y$ such that $h_0=f \circ i$, there is a homotopy $H:I \otimes X \rightarrow Y$ such that $H_0 =f$ and $H\circ(i\otimes\id)=h$. \end{dfn} The universal test case for \hur cofibrations is the mapping cylinder $Y=Mi=X\cup_i(I \otimes A)$, with the obvious $f$ and $h$.
 The exact statement is the following lemma. \begin{lemma} Let $\catC$ be enriched and tensored over $\catU$ and have pushouts.
-A map $i:A\rightarrow X$ in $\catC_0$ is a free $h$-cofibration if and only if the canonical map $Mi\rightarrow I\times X$ has a retraction. \end{lemma} \begin{rem} This implies a variety of closure properties of the class of free $h$-cofibrations.
-In particular any functor that preserves pushouts and the tensor with the interval also preserves $h$-cofibrations, since any functor preserves retractions. \end{rem} \begin{thm}{\cite[Theorem 3]{Str}, cf.~\cite[4.4.4]{MS}} The homotopy equivalences, Hurevicz fibrations and free $h$-cofibrations give a proper model structure on $\catU$. \end{thm} Note that Str\o m originally works in the category of all topological spaces, but the intermediate objects for the factorizations he constructs are in $\catU$ if source and target were.
+A map $i:A\rightarrow X$ in $\catC_0$ is a Hurewicz cofibration if and only if the canonical map $Mi\rightarrow I\otimes X$ has a retraction. \end{lemma} \begin{rem} This implies a variety of closure properties of the class of Hurewicz cofibrations.
+In particular any functor that preserves pushouts and the tensor with the interval also preserves Hurewicz cofibrations, since any functor preserves retractions. \end{rem} \begin{thm}{\cite[Theorem 3]{Str}, cf.~\cite[4.4.4]{MS}} The homotopy equivalences, Hurewicz fibrations and Hurewicz cofibrations give a proper model structure on $\catU$. \end{thm} Note that Str\o m originally works in the category of all topological spaces, but the intermediate objects for the factorizations he constructs are in $\catU$ if source and target were.
 Properness is not mentioned in the original article, but is implied by the fact that all objects are fibrant and cofibrant.